urbit/docs/arvo/clay/tasks.md

 We'll look at each of these in turn.

-## %perm
+## `%perm`

-This sets permissions for the target file or directory.

-Note this will replace existing permissions rather than add to them, so if you want to add a ship to an existing whitelist or whatever you'll have to first read the existing permissions, add the ship, then send the whole lot back.

-A `%perm` `task` looks like:

 ```hoon
 [%perm des=desk pax=path rit=rite]  ::  change permissions
 ```

+A `%perm` `task` sets permissions for the target file or directory.

+Note this will replace existing permissions rather than add to them, so if you want to add a ship to an existing whitelist or whatever you'll have to first read the existing permissions, add the ship, then send the whole lot back.

+### Accepts

 The `pax` path is the file or directory whose permissions you want to change, and the `rite` is this structure: